3mmaqwe/madg-150-asssignments/README.md

  For my progess I have reached today, I give credit to: **Rhea Vichot, _my Proffessor_ & my Dad** both who helped me to get where I am today.
 Without their help I don't think I could have come to find new found passion for programming.

  ## Assignment-1_city.pde
  This is the first project I made in this class.
 Though this program we learned about basic color infomation, shape funtions and how to set up a basic processing file.
+With these new funtions we need to create a sketch with the theme: city.

  ## s18magd150lab02_Bateman.pde
+ This the is second project I made in my 150 Magd class.
+In this project we learned about more shapes that we could draw with, and more ways to use color.
+The theme was Space.
  ## s18madg150lab03_bateman_done.pde
+ This the third project I made in my 150 Magd class.
  ## s18magd150lab04_bateman.pde
+  This the Forth project I made in my 150 Magd class.
  ## s18madg150lab05_bateman.pde
+  This the Fifth project I made in my 150 Magd class.